DanleiY/Real-time-digital-twin-for-FPV-prototype/README.md

 # The Python script is the main code.
 It connects to WT901 sensors via BLE, decodes motion data, applies filtering and drift suppression, and performs dual-sensor fusion.
 It also logs data, provides real-time visualisation, and streams synchronised motion to Unity over TCP.
 In addition, pre-trained machine learning models can be loaded for real-time prediction of power, temperature, and mooring forces.

 # The C# script is the Unity control code, designed to be used within a Unity project.
 It receives JSON data streams from the Python server and maps them onto the 3D FPV model, ensuring the virtual animation follows the physical prototype in real time.

+# The demo video "FPV digital twin 90.mp4" can be downloaded.